ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 ## 1. Project Description

-For our front end project, we were tasked with creating the client-side for another group's back end project (an API).
+For our front-end project, we were tasked with creating the client-side for another group's back-end project (an API).
 We were assigned the bookkeeper API which is a book inspired API, where users could add a book from the main book list (which came with app) to their personal book list.
 They could also categorise each book into three categories: to read, reading and read.
 A filter function also allowed users to filter books based on the author, genre and rating.

 Other functionalities included adding a new book and new user, updating a user's personal details, and deleting a user account.